Frequently Asked Questions

 Q3.What happens if a contractor has stopped trading?

-Providing you have taken out an insurance policy CGS will, on behalf of the Insurer, arrange for an independent inspection and assessment of your claim.
-If the claim is justified then the Insurer will meet the remedial costs (except for any agreed excess).
+Providing you have taken out an insurance policy CGS will, on behalf of Guarantee Protection Insurance Ltd (GPI), arrange for an independent inspection and assessment of your claim.
+If the claim is justified then GPI will meet the remedial costs (except for any agreed excess).

 A deposit will be required to meet the cost of the inspection, but in the event of a claim being justified, this will be fully refunded.
 It is essential that all original documents required are available to ensure that a claim can be investigated and these are clearly listed in the policy document.
 Please note that photocopied documents are not acceptable.Top